-My audit was conducted for the purpose of forming an opinion on the financial statements of the Secaucus Municipal Utilities Authority taken as a whole.
-The supplementary schedules listed in the table of contents are presented for purposes of additional analysis and are not a required part of the financial statements of the Secaucus Municipal Utilities Authority.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and, in my opinion, is fairly stated, in all material respects, in relation to the financial statements taken as a whole.
+My audit was conducted for the purpose of forming an opinion on the basic financial statements of the Secaucus Municipal Utilities Authority taken as a whole.
+The supplementary schedules listed in the table of contents are presented for purposes of additional analysis as required U.S. Office of Management and Budget Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations" and is also not a required part of the financial statements.
+The other schedules as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements of the Secaucus Municipal Utilities Authority.
+Such information is the responsibility of management and was derived from and related directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In my opinion, the information is fairly stated in all material respects, in relation to the financial statements as a whole.